pryano/pryano.github.io/_posts/2024-09-15-tailwindcss.md

 As described above, TailwindCSS prunes the styles to only what's used in our code.
 This is great for static content, as it keeps the style sheets pretty small.

-## Over Verdict
-I'll keep using TailwindCSS whenever possible, as the utility classes and excellent documentation take most of the pain out of styling and allow me to focus on _what style do I want_ instead of _how do I apply the style I want_.